 Peach and green are at the top of the trending colors list.
 These colors are a perfect match with the peony because of its tight and elegant flower.
-Also, the leaf of the peony is a rich green with a dainty lead that is perfect for the occasion.
+Also, the leaf of the peony is a vibrant green with a soft lead that is perfect for the occasion.

 Deep purples, such as eggplant, are an excellent choice for this season and can be complemented with browns, pale blues, and pale greens.
 The hydrangea is a lovely and lush crown piece and is a bolder look for any bride with colors that are divine.

 Natural white is timeless and can be complemented by nearly any flower of your choice.
 Pulling in the greens and browns of leaves and accent pieces can make a bold statement, or it can be simple and sleek.
-These leaves are a great option for the bride who is searching for a more delicate and subtle headpiece.
+These leaves are an excellent option for the bride who is searching for a more delicate and subtle headpiece.